G-CSF (Granulocyte-colony stimulating factor)

-When you're given G-CSF injections, the amount of G-CSF in your body becomes much higher than normal.
-This is why you may have side effects even though G-CSF is a naturally occurring substance.
-However, side effects aren't usually severe and lessen after G-CSF treatment ends.
+When you have G-CSF injections, the amount of G-CSF in your body becomes much higher than normal.
+This can cause some side effects.
+These are not usually severe and get better when the G-CSF treatment stops.

 Each person’s reaction to treatment is different.
-Some people have very few side effects while others may experience more.
-The side effects described here won't affect everyone having G-CSF treatment.
+Some people have very few side effects while others may have more.
+The side effects described here won't affect everyone having G-CSF.

-We've outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
+We explain the most common side effects but have not included all the rarer side effects that are unlikely to affect you.
 If you notice any effects that aren't listed here, discuss them with your doctor or specialist nurse.

 Fever and chills

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having treatment with G-CSF.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need medical treatment for any reason, always tell the doctors and nurses that you are having G-CSF.
+Give them the contact details for your cancer doctor so they can ask for advice.